If it was easy, everyone would be doing it!

 Run: 21km – 1″52″41

-Here’s a little peak into what our training consisted of:
+Here’s a little peak into what our training for a half ironman consisted of:

 Don’t forget, to get access to my FREE members’ resource library then be sure to sign up for all the latest fitness, health and wellness info coming from me, The Army Girl, including a week of meal plans and recipes!